bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-2.md

 ## Exercise 15 (1p)

 Improve the performance of the previous query.
-Extend the index added before by adding the name: right click the index -> _Properties_ -> and add `Name` to _Included columns_.
+Extend the index added before by adding the name: right-click the index -> _Properties_ -> and add `Name` to _Included columns_.

-Repeat the previous query again and analyze the plan.
+Repeat the previous query and analyze the plan.